Gabriel von Seidl: Early life, education and early career

-Seidl was made an honorary citizen of Speyer on 14 April 1909 because of his construction of a new building for the Historical Museum of the Palatinate in Speyer.
-In 1913 he was made an honorary citizen of Munich.
+Career

+Seidl was a member of the Bavarian Arts and Crafts Association, founded in 1851, and quickly won the admiration of its members, including Lorenz Gedon, Rudolf von Seitz, and Fritz von Miller.

 From 1866, Seidl, like his cousin Gabriel Ritter von Sedlmayr, was a member of the Corps Germania Munich.
 Not only was he a faithful corps brother till his death, he also drew the plans for the construction of the corps house, overseeing the progress of the work personally.

+In 1900, Seidl was awarded the Order of Merit of the Bavarian Crown.
+Thereby, he was raised to the peerage and became Ritter von Seidl.